The bottom line on fake reviews: They’re more trouble than they’re worth.

 Texan Reporters Accused of Defamation on the Regular by Deep Pocketed Parties

-In 2014, the Supreme Court of Texas made a decision that prompted a law change regarding certain aspects of whistle-blowing defamation cases.
-Due to the way the law was written, journalists were being found liable for libel, even though their stories were based on solid reporting work; they were being punished, despite engaging in proper due diligence, when their sources got information wrong.
+In 2014, the Supreme Court of Texas made a decision that prompted a law change regarding whistleblowing defamation cases.
+Due to the language of the law, journalists were being found liable for libel, even when their stories were based on solid reporting.
+Journalists were being punished, despite engaging in proper due diligence, when their sources got information wrong.

 And from here on out accurate reporting will be an workable defense against defamation in Texas, as the governor signed the bill into law at the end of May.